gabriel-espinoza-77/azure-ssh-brute-force-analysis/analysis/mde-dashboard-review.md

 </p>

 **April 15 – Final Recorded Activity:**
-The last entry on the Microsoft Defender for Endpoint *Incidents* dashboard involved the device `linuxremediation`.
+The last entry on the Microsoft Defender for Endpoint **Incidents** dashboard involved the device `linuxremediation`.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/2e6638c4-7843-49d6-a55b-bec0655ea7b8" width="450"/>
 </p>

 An **Unknown Process Name** was observed repeatedly creating the file `libudev.so.6`, which matches the behavior and file renaming pattern used in earlier stages of the attack.
-Additionally, the script `gcc.sh` — previously associated with the **XorDDoS** dropper — was executed from the `/etc/cron.hourly/` directory, likely responsible for re-generating the `libudev.so.6` file.
+Additionally, the script `gcc.sh` was executed from the `/etc/cron.hourly/` directory, likely responsible for re-generating the `libudev.so.6` file.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/52659fde-496c-4cad-a5db-be79237791e1" width="450"/>